 Power Protecting Your Critical Data

 Drobo doesn’t just protect you from a drive failure, but also from potential data loss after a power outage.
 Often found only in arrays that cost tens of thousands of dollars, Drobo 5D includes a battery that protects all data in memory, or cache, that is, data on its way to the drives.

-When power spontaneously goes away, the battery keeps the Drobo alive long enough for the data to be written to non-volatile storage, ensuring your important information is safe.
-This battery recharges itself and is designed to last for the life of the product.
+When power spontaneously goes away, the battery keeps the Drobo alive long enough for the data to be written to nonvolatile storage.
+The battery recharges itself and lasts for the life of the product.

 Designed for You